 This monograph, published on the occasion of the Aspen Art Museum exhibition of Rodney McMillian, showcases a comprehensive survey of the artist's paintings, a section of his practice also encompassing sculpture, installation and performance.
 Incorporating and challenging the notion of art as social and historical critique, the works, essays and interview in this publication examine issues of race, identity and commerce in contemporary society.
 The book contains images of almost every painting produced by McMillian since, and including, his graduate thesis exhibition, demonstrating a fuller comprehension of the impetus of his work and an insight into the development of the artist's practice.
 It also features texts by Thomas Lax and Rodney McMillian as well as an interview between the artist and Heidi Zuckerman.

-Published by Aspen Art Press, 2015.
+Publisher: Aspen Art Press, 2015.

-Hardcover, 8 x 11 in.
+Dimensions: 8 x 11 inches

 Rodney McMillian lives and works in Los Angeles, CA. McMillian explores the complex and fraught connections between history and contemporary culture, not only as they are expressed in American politics, but also as they are manifest in American modernist art traditions.
 Aspects of his work negotiates between the body of a political nature and the politic of a bodily nature.